Small Batch Strawberry Rhubarb Jam

-This homemade strawberry rhubarb jam elevates the timeless classic with a hint of ginger and lime, made one small batch at a time.
-Starting with fresh strawberries, rhubarb, ginger, and lime, we add in just enough granulated sugar to create a delicious spoonable homemade jam without added pectin.
-Serve it with biscuits, slather it on toast, or serve it with your favorite vanilla ice cream.
+This homemade small batch strawberry rhubarb jam is a timeless classic with hints of ginger and lime, made one small batch at a time.
+This recipe makes around one and a half cups of jam and can easily be doubled!
+Starting with fresh strawberries, rhubarb, ginger, and lime, we add in just enough granulated sugar to create a delicious spoonable homemade strawberry rhubarb jam without added pectin.
+Serve it with biscuits, slather it on toast, or drizzle over your favorite vanilla ice cream.

 Homemade Small Batch Strawberry Rhubarb Jam